hakehardware/hakehardware.github.io/docs/guides/comet/install-os-on-comet.md

 * pi - username `pi` and password `pi`

 #### Change Root Password
 Log in as root so that you can change the root password and set up a user account.
-Then run
+To change the password run
 ```bash
 passwd
 ```